 A mini-stroke, otherwise known as a transient ischaemic attack (TIA), happens when the blood supply to a part of the brain is cut off.
 The resulting lack of oxygen to the brain results in the damage, or in some cases the death, of certain brain cells.
 Strokes can also be caused by bleeding in the brain, and these are called haemorrhagic strokes.

-This covers a range of things, but service users will mostly need help getting around the home or venturing outside for trips or other social activities.
-Some patients can find walking very difficult.
+Mobility covers a range of areas but stroke aftercare for most individuals will involve mostly help getting around the home or venturing outside for trips or other social activities.
+Some people may find walking very difficult.
 They can also be prone to tripping or falling, particularly in areas of risk such as the bathroom or the stairs.

-Muscle, joint, and nerve problems
+- Muscle, joint, and nerve problems

-Thinking and planning
+- Thinking and planning

-Patients may suffer from aphasia, which means they find it difficult to find a word or phrase a sentence.
-Some can have trouble speaking at all.
-Though in many cases a professional speech therapist will be assisting the patient, talking and interacting with other people regularly, and without judgement, is vital to their recovery.
-This is where a dedicated after stroke live in carer can help on a daily basis.
-Along with a speech professional, they can also help explore other means of communication during the recovery phase.
+Following a stroke, individuals may suffer from aphasia, meaning they find it difficult to find a word or phrase a sentence.
+Some can have trouble speaking altogether.
+Though in many cases a professional speech therapist will be able to assist.
+Talking and interacting with other people regularly, and without judgement, is vital to the stroke recovery process.
+The professional care our specialist live-in carers provide includes exploring different means of communication during the recovery phase.

-Depression and anxiety
+- Depression and anxiety